 - Quantifying uncertainty: spread-error relationships; identifying role and contribution of physical processes to uncertainty characterization ; ensemble and hindcast strategies to identify extremes ; use of multi-model ensembles to identify systematic errors; stochastic representations of model uncertainty.

 - Challenges and surprises in simulating the climate system: improvements and new errors with eddy resolving / deep convection resolving simulations, errors due to vertical/horizontal resolution imbalances, shifts in statistical analyses due to resolved vs parametrised processes, systematic errors due to changes in convective organisation

 The format of the workshop facilitated online and physical participation and followed the previous successful workshop in Montreal in 2017

 There was a single session of oral presentations (no parallel sessions) from selected abstracts plus keynote talks of solicited speakers.

-- The majority of presentations will be in the form of posters which can be discussed in dedicated online rooms and dedicated physical sessions
+The majority of presentations will be in the form of posters which can be discussed in dedicated physical sessions and a dedicated online session.